scottrlarson/profession/content/guides/guide-macrium-reflect-basic-management.md

 Click on option 4, the "**Scheduled Backups**" tab.
 You will be presented with a screen that shows you a set of backup schedules with the **Name**, type of backup (Full, Differential, and Incremental), **Schedule** (day and time the backup will run), the **Next Run Time**, the **Last Run Time** (when the backup ran previously), The **Status** of the backup (Ready - will run on the next run time, Running - Currently running), **Last Result** (Successful, or Failed):

 ![Macrium Reflect: Schedule Backups](/img/guides/MacriumReflect/macrium-reflect-scheduled-backups-menu.png)

+Due to the complexity of maintaining disaster recovery backups, in many cases, I [remotely manage](/system-management) backups for you as a service.
+If you have an interested of setting up a disaster recovery backup to secure your data and your desktop environment, [contact me](/#contact).

 ## Terms